 For dessert, we favored the peach and cherry crisp, with its flakey crust and crumbly topping.
 The chocolate cake was moist and rich, layered with cherries and a whipped cream frosting.

 HOW WE REVIEW: Restaurants are chosen for review at the sole discretion of New Jersey Monthly.
-For our starred reviews of fine-dining restaurants, our critics visit a restaurant at least twice with two diners, always maintaining anonymity to avoid preferential treatment, and the magazine pays for their meals.
+For our starred reviews of fine-dining restaurants, our critics visit a restaurant at least twice with a guest, always maintaining anonymity to avoid preferential treatment, and the magazine pays for their meals.
 Stars are assigned by the dining-section editor in consultation with the reviewer.

 Four stars = extraordinary; three stars = excellent; two stars = very good; one star = good; half a star = fair.